 Expenses associated with fitness can be costly.
 These tips can help you find opportunities to save.

 “You snooze, you lose,” goes the old saying, but when you don’t get enough sleep, nobody wins.
-When we’re tired, we’re a lot less likely to exercise and eat right.
 We get more irritable, stressed and are more prone to getting sick.

 Kids need exercise.
 That’s probably not news to you – recent studies out of the U.S., Europe and Asia have shown that childhood obesity is on the rise.
 But when TVs and tablets beckon, how do we get kids moving?